ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S03-smart-contracts/M6-security/L5-intro-to-dili/index.md

 3. Complete the registration form.
 4. You will then have an option to choose a plan.
 Please select “**Try MythX & Buy Scans**” This will allow you to set up a MythX account with no charge.
 5. Go to the dashboard Billing tab click "**Buy a pack of 3 scans today for $9.99**"
-6. Enter your promo code XXXXXXXX in the box provided and proceed through check with no charge
+6. Enter your promo code `x9naNrvz` in the box provided and proceed through check with no charge

 ## Scribble